kapetan-io/querator/doc/adr/0009-client-timeouts.md

 Clients and networks will not always operate in a manner we expect.
 Especially in the world of mobile devices and mobile networks where devices can and will switch networks un-expectedly.
 In these situations, increasing the timeout can cause normally short operations to last for quite a long time if connectivity is lost.
-Indeed, due to the nature of TCP, it's possible the server will have no idea the client has gone away and despite sending the reservation to the TCP stack, the client will not receive the reservation provided.
+Indeed, due to the nature of TCP, it's possible the server will have no idea the client has gone away and despite sending the lease to the TCP stack, the client will not receive the lease provided.
 This is one of the reasons EOD is impossible, and we instead strive for AEOD (Almost Exactly Once Delivery).

 If the timeout of the client is too short, it increases the likelihood of duplicate processing, and if the timeout